 Welcome; under-12s stay for free and extra beds can be added to all rooms.
 The Grecoland Kids Club will keep little Smiths entertained, and in the summer there are camp activities.

 Amirandes sits on the shores of northern Crete, with three Blue Flag beaches and as many pools to keep you amused.
 There are more activities than you could ever hope (or want) to try on one holiday – from aerobics to watersports – as well as a spa and fantastic kids' club.
 Older children can check out their talent for golf, tennis, diving and horse-riding.

 Kids of all ages.

 Free activities include various sporting tournaments such as football and basketball or aerobics classes.
-For an extra charge, kids can join the golf academy (over-7s), have a birthday party thrown in their honour, try out some watersports (such as windsurfing, sailing or kayaking), have swimming or tennis lessons, borrow a bike or learn to scuba dive.
+For an extra charge, kids can join the soccer school, have a birthday party thrown in their honour, try out some watersports (such as windsurfing, sailing or kayaking), have swimming or tennis lessons, borrow a bike or learn to scuba dive.